ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 The Ergo Foundation members and officers discuss proposals before putting them to a formal vote on the ergoforum, passed with a majority of voting members.

-Before taking from the foundation treasury, we will attempt to first Good Whale, DarkFund0, or suggest creating a Raffle if appropriate.
+Before voting on spending treasury funds, we will approach the [Good Whale Fund](https://ergoplatform.org/en/blog/2021-11-02-good-whales-grant-fund/), [DarkFund0](https://www.ergoforum.org/t/darkfund0-zk-fund-for-privacy-applications/398), or suggest creating a [Raffle](https://ergoraffle.com/) if appropriate.

 Foundation votes this year have mostly been related to exchanges, market-makers, banks, and grant requests.

 - (Dec) MrStahlfelge contract renewal
 - (Dec) Expenses reduction plan
-- (Sep) Miner subsidize
+- (Sep) Miner subsidise
 - (Sep) Graphics support
 - (Sep) CW/Allision/Stacie -> EF Officers
 - (Sep) [exchange related - details under NDA]